-The beginning of the 2016-2017 winter was relatively light, but one event from Dec.
-16 - 19, 2016, had a tremendous impact.
+Although this winter was relatively light, one event from Dec.16-19, 2016, had a tremendous impact.
 Lower than forecasted temperatures paired with widespread freezing fog and mist resulted in substantial traffic delays, which impeded the efforts to clear the roads.
 Times needed to clear the roads were higher during this event.
-Overall, it took an average of 4.1 hours to meet MoDOT's objective for continuous operations routes, and an average of 5.1 hours for non-continuous routes.
+Despite this, the average times to meet MoDOT's objectives so far this winter are 3.9 hours for continuous operations routes, and 5.1 hours for non-continuous routes.
 These numbers still compare favorably with the type of storms received and MoDOT's historical performance.
 Winter operations, on average, cost about \$43 million per year.
-As of December 31, 2016, MoDOT has expended \$4.8 million responding to events this winter.
-The money and time spent on clearing the roads of snow and ice means funds are not available to maintain the roadways in the spring, such as surface improvements, sign repair, brush cutting and drainage work.
+As of March 31, 2017, MoDOT has expended \$27.9 million responding to events this winter.
+With less money spent on clearing the roads of snow and ice because of a light winter, these savings mean more funds are available to maintain the roadways in the spring to complete surface improvements, sign repair, brush cutting and drainage work.